 Receive the support you need for your case when you consult with Martin J. Rubin at the Law Offices of Martin J. Rubin.
-Our criminal attorney is available to provide essential guidance and top representation for clients located throughout the State of Texas.
+Our criminal attorney in Dallas is available to provide essential guidance and top representation for clients located throughout the State of Texas.
 No matter what the circumstances are behind your criminal charge, you can depend on our criminal defense lawyer to guide you through the criminal procedure.
 You need to contact our experienced attorney.
 Schedule a consultation with Martin J. Rubin today.

 Martin J. Rubin has handled a wide range of criminal cases from driving while intoxicated, marijuana possession, burglary, white collar crimes, drug possession cases, theft, assault, burglary, robbery, sexual assault and illegally pulling a school alarm.
 The list of crimes are too numerous to list.
 The majority of criminal cases that our attorney takes at this time in his practice are driving while intoxicated cases as a result of alcohol and drugs.

 Texas is known for its tough DWI laws.
 For a first offense with a blood alcohol level of .08 up to a blood alcohol level of .14, the charge will be a class B misdemeanor.
 If your blood alcohol level is .15 or greater, even if it is your first arrest for DWI, you will face a class A misdemeanor.
 Third offenses are felonies.

 An arrest for driving while intoxicated carries serious punishment.
 You can face jail time or penitentiary imprisonment, monetary fines and court costs, drug and alcohol classes, hours of community service, monthly visits to a probation officer and probation fees, additional counseling if required, drug and alcohol screening, suspension of driver’s license and extremely high surcharges.